Updated: March 2022

 Features and Benefits

-For example, the Innokin Kroma R has a maximum power setting of 75 W compared to 200 W on the Geekvape Obelisk 200, but most vapers won’t go beyond 75 W in most circumstances.
-The best advice is to think about what you’re likely to need.
+For example, the Innokin Kroma R has a maximum power setting of 90W compared to 200W on the Geekvape Obelisk 200.
+But, unless you build your own coils, you probably won’t need to go beyond 90W.
+The best advice is to think about what you’re actually likely to need.

+To simplify the concept a lot, temperature control (TC) vaping allows you to set a specific temperature to vape at, rather than a specific wattage.
 This helps you avoid “dry puffs” and can help you get the best flavour out of your e-liquids.

 TC vaping requires either nickel, titanium or stainless steel coils.
 Most modern TC mods support all of these coil materials, but this is definitely worth checking before you buy.

 When you start to vape, your mod fires at a specific wattage.

 On some devices, this wattage is fixed, often at the maximum wattage allowed by the mod.
 However, other mods allow you to adjust the “ramp up” (i.e. starting) wattage to suit your preferences.
 You can increase it for a harder hit and decrease it for a softer hit.
 Some devices even allow you to adjust the wattage throughout the inhale.

 For more info, see this tutorial on ramp up mode.

 Most mods don’t have too many output options beyond VW, temperature control and sometimes “bypass” mode which delivers the full power of the battery to the coil.
 Some mods do offer additional options though, with devices like the Smok G-Priv 3 offering different preheat modes for your output.